The Street Seen: Santa Monica Dairy Company

 In 1950, Santa Monica Dairy’s 176-acre Edgemar property, located in unincorporated Los Angeles County, is rezoned and developed for industrial use.
 The industrial development halts when Los Angeles County rezones the remaining property back to agricultural use.

-In 1958 Santa Monica Dairy convinces Los Angeles City to annex the Edgemar property and rezone it light industrial - with higher tax revenues.
-In 1967, Los Angeles City rezones the remaining property back to agricultural use.
+In 1958, Santa Monica Dairy convinces the City of Los Angeles to annex the Edgemar property and rezone it light industrial - with higher tax revenues.
+In 1967, the City of Los Angeles rezones the remaining property back to agricultural use.
 Santa Monica Dairy’s last 80 acres becomes the Marina Golf Course.
 In 1971, Santa Monica Dairy sells the golf course property for residential and retail development.

 Imperial Dairy, located at 7th & San Julian in downtown Los Angeles, is owned by A.E.
 Beane and C.F Smith.
 In 1903, Bingham Creamery at the same location is implicated in supplying contaminated milk.
 In 1905, Alton E. Beane and John D. Blanchard, who are associated with the Imperial Dairy, form the Imperial Ice Company on Main St. in Ocean Park.